 Increase subscription sales with bundling

 Another example is pricing single products in a way that encourages users to purchase them as part of a bundle.
-For this example, let me introduce you to Ceramic Arts Network.
+For this example, let’s look at Ceramic Arts Network.

 Users who desire a physical copy of a DVD or DVD set that teaches them ceramic techniques can buy one for anywhere from $19.97 to $174.97.